Menu

 Released Jan 3, 2023

-My guest Dr. Iroise Dumontheil is Professor of Cognitive Neuroscience in the Department of Psychological Sciences, Birkbeck, University of London.
+I am joined by Iroise Dumontheil, Ph.D., Professor of Cognitive Neuroscience in the Department of Psychological Sciences, Birkbeck, University of London.
 Her research focuses on the typical development of social cognition and cognitive control during adolescence.
 Her studies combine methods including functional and structural neuroimaging, cognitive and behavioural assessments, and genetics.
 She is interested in the impact of cognitive training, from computerized games to mindfulness meditation practice, on child and adolescent cognition, as well as the potential implications of neuroscience research for education.
 We discuss her brain imaging findings after eight weeks of mindfulness training in adolescents 12–14 years of age while they completed an n-back task with emotional face distractors and an attentional control task.

 Materials discussed: